Edinburgh Princes Street (1870-1965)

 Opened on the Caledonian Railway.

 The first incarnation replaced the Caledonian Railway's Lothian Road terminus which was just to the south and became a goods station.
+The original station had its ticket platform between Morrison Street and Grove Street.

 Princes Street station closed completely on 6 September 1965 and the trainshed and platforms were largely demolished by 1970.
 The hotel remains intact and open.